 Scope Your Project

-Virtually launch the project by hosting a webinar for the student teams where you share information about your company, project, and data.
+Host a webinar and share information about your company, project, and data

 Participate in the Symposium